Suports vision, skin and mucous membranes

 - Please note that this is a Dutch package

 |1 capsule contains:||% RDA*|

 |1 Betacarotene||6 mg||**|

 ** RDA not established.

-1 capsule daily, unless otherwise advised.
+1 capsule daily unless advised otherwise.
 Do not chew the capsule but swallow it whole, preferably during/after a meal.
 Do not exceed the recommended daily dosage.

-At a dosage of 3 capsules per day or higher a tanning of the skin may occur.
+Taken at a dose of three capsules per day or more, a yellowish tanning of the skin may occur.
+It is completely harmless.